BohrenAn/BohrenAn/README.md

 I am a Cloud Architect working in the beautiful City of Bern Switzerland

 My Passion is Information Technology and Security all around the Microsoft Ecosystem, especially the Cloud (M365 / Azure).
-I'm an Exchange and Microsoft Teams Expert and like to work with Exchange Online, MDO 365, Microsoft Teams, Active Directory, Entra Connect, Entra ID and Security.
+I'm an Exchange and Microsoft Teams Expert and like to work with Exchange Online, Microsoft Defender for Office 365, Microsoft Teams, Active Directory, Entra Connect, Entra ID and Security.
 Became a PowerShell Enthusiast back in the Exchange 2007/2010 days and wrote a lot of helpful PowerShell Scripts.
 Some of them are published at my GitHub Repo.

 - Published a PowerShell Module to keep the needed Modules for M365 Administration up to date [M365PSProfile](https://www.powershellgallery.com/packages/M365PSProfile).